BeaversEdge - Oregon State Baseball Postseason Projections

 PROMO: Join BeaversEdge.com and get 30 DAYS FREE!

-With the Oregon State baseball team set to play the Pac-12 Tournament against Stanford on Wednesday, BeaversEdge takes a closer look at the postseason projections!
+With the Oregon State baseball team having wrapped up the regular season and awaiting their postseason destination, BeaversEdge takes a look at the latest projections...

 D1Baseball Projection

-In the D1Baseball postseason projection, Oregon State is back in the hosting mix after a strong week...
-The Beavers are the No. 10 overall seed in this projection, hosting the Corvallis Regional with San Diego, Vanderbilt, and Wright State.
+In the D1Baseball postseason projection, the Beavers are the No. 14 overall seed, hosting the Corvallis Regional with Wake Forest, St. John's, and Air Force.

-The Corvallis Region would be paired with the Norman Region and No. 7 national seed Oklahoma...
+The Corvallis Region would be paired with the Chapel Hill Region and No. 3 national seed North Carolina...

 Note - The top-eight seeds have home-field advantage in the Regional & Super Regional Rounds...